bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-explained-episode-81:-bitcoin-core-25.0.md

 Sjors Provoost: 00:27:54

-What it looks like is you take two transactions side by side, and then you hash.
-No, you take two transactions, you hash each of them, and you put the hash of the first transaction on the left, the hash of the second transaction on the right.
+What it looks like is you take two transactions, you hash each of them, and you put the hash of the first transaction on the left, the hash of the second transaction on the right.
 And the hash of a transaction is how many bytes?

 Aaron van Wirdum: 00:28:15